 When you fail to clean up after your pet, the poop left on sidewalks and lawns is both unpleasant and a nuisance.
-But it can become an even bigger problem when rain washes it into stormdrains and eventually a nearby river, lake, or stream.
+But it can become an even bigger problem when it rains and is carried by stormwater into nearby rivers, lakes and streams.
 It can create a health hazard for people and can "doo" a lot of damage to the environment: